Best Graphics Cards For Video Editing And Rendering

 Above are four RTX 3000 (and one GTX) GPUs that either provide a reliable price-per-performance or provide one of the finest rendering speeds.

-e avoided adding AMD GPUs to the list because most of the rendering software available is
+He avoided adding AMD GPUs to the list because most of the accessible rendering software available is

 However, there are also a ton of other older generation graphics cards or AMD that can fulfill your rendering needs.

 We didn’t add any AMD GPUs to the list because most of the rendering software isn’t optimized for AMD.
-But, when they do work (like in OpenCL Blender), they can even outperform RTX cards.
+But, when they do function (like in OpenCL Blender), they can even surpass RTX cards.

 Here are some of them: